A Framework for Uplink ISAC Receiver Designs: Performance Analysis and Algorithm Development: Introduction

-Several initial investigations have been conducted in uplink ISAC systems, focusing on systems architecture design \cite{8999605,9618653}, performance analysis \cite{SICOuyang, NOMA_ISAC2, 10608079, 10542219}, and transceiver beamforming \cite{10472418, 10158711, 10557567}.
-These architecture designs explored the potential of uplink ISAC systems and offered an initial attempt at addressing the challenging joint signal detection and sensing estimation problem.
-The contributions in performance analysis mainly aim to derive analytical results for the outage probability, sensing rate, and their asymptotic performance.
-These studies indicated that, despite mutual interference, ISAC receiver can offer increased degrees of freedom (DoFs) for both S\&C functionalities compared to frequency-division S\&C systems.
+Several initial investigations have been conducted on uplink ISAC systems, focusing on system architecture design \cite{8999605,9618653}, performance analysis \cite{SICOuyang, NOMA_ISAC2, 10608079, 10542219}, and transceiver beamforming \cite{10472418, 10158711, 10557567}.
+These studies on architecture design explored the potential of uplink ISAC systems and provided initial attempts to address the challenging joint signal detection and sensing estimation problem.
+Performance-analysis studies mainly investigated the tradeoff among outage probability, sensing rate, and their asymptotic behaviors.
+These studies indicated that, despite mutual interference, ISAC receivers can offer increased degrees of freedom (DoFs) for both S\&C functionalities compared to frequency-division S\&C systems.
 Meanwhile, several contributions focused on transceiver design in uplink ISAC, exploring the S\&C performance tradeoff and interference mitigation through power allocation and beamforming techniques.

-All the aforementioned research primarily focused on exploring the potential of uplink ISAC systems with the successive interference cancellation (SIC)-type receiver.
+The aforementioned research primarily focused on exploring the potential of uplink ISAC systems with the SIC-type receiver.
 Notably, in studies on architecture design \cite{8999605,9618653}, communication signal detection and radar target estimation were performed sequentially.
-Furthermore, performance metrics used in analyses and transceiver beamforming, such as sensing rate \cite{SICOuyang} and communication and sensing SINR \cite{10158711}, were derived by treating the mutual interference as noise, which is a key characteristic of the SIC-type receiver.
-However, the SIC-type receiver represents a heuristic approach to the joint signal detection and sensing problem and have been shown to be suboptimal in simplified system setups \cite{Fan}.
-Furthermore, the use of SIC-type receiver necessitates a significant power difference between S\&C signals, which cannot be used in the case where the powers of communication and sensing signal are comparable.
+Furthermore, performance metrics used in analyses and transceiver beamforming, such as sensing rate \cite{SICOuyang} and communication and sensing SINR \cite{10158711}, were derived by treating mutual interference as noise, which is a key characteristic of the SIC-type receiver.
+However, the SIC-type receiver represents a heuristic approach to the joint signal detection and sensing problem and has been shown to be suboptimal in simplified system setups \cite{Fan}.
+Furthermore, the SIC-type receiver requires a significant power difference between S\&C signals, making it unsuitable when the powers of the communication and sensing signals are comparable.